bbae510/Cybersecurity-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box (provisioner) machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Whitelisted IP Address:
+- Whitelisted IP Addresses:
 - 76.172.68.15 (personal Public IP address)

 Machines within the network can only be accessed by accessing the DVWA containers in the *Jumpbox-Provisioner* Virutal Machine.
-- The only machines that can access the ELK server are personal machine (Public IP-76.172.68.15), and the Jumpbox-Provisioner VM (Public IP-20.51.104.158) through a peering connection
+- The only machines that can access the ELK server are personal machine (Public IP-76.172.68.15) and the Jumpbox-Provisioner VM (Public IP-20.51.104.158) through a peering connection

 A summary of the access policies in place can be found in the table below.